positlabs/fast-artistic-videos-docker/README.md

 - `/fast-artistic-videos`: Slightly modified fork of [fast-artistic-videos](https://github.com/manuelruder/fast-artistic-videos).
 Makes the prebuilt model host configurable, and outputs to the /io directory

 - `/app`: Contents of this repo.
-There's a test video (mov_bbb.mp4), and a CLI tool (`/app/fav`) that will become the default command for running the container.
+There's a test video (mov_bbb.mp4), and a CLI tool (`/app/fav`) that is the default command for running the container.

-## Run the container directly
+### Running the CLI inside the container

-`npm run gcloud:cluster:auth` to connect kubectl to the cluster

-`kubectl get po` to find the pod id

-`kucbectl exec -it <pod_id> bash` to connect to the pod

-### Example

-Inside the container, you can fake the container mount behavior by moving the video into the /io directory
+Inside the container, you can fake the container mount behavior by copying the video into the /io directory

 `cp /app/mov_bbb.mp4 /io/mov_bbb.mp4`

 Then you can run the command and stylize the video

 `/app/fav stylize mov_bbb.mp4 checkpoint-candy-video.t7`

+## Running locally

+Because I don't have a local nvidia card, I have been running locally just to poke around the filesystem and test out the CLI.

+`npm start` will start the container and keep it running in the background

+`npm run shell` will open a bash shell inside the container

+If you do have a local nvidia card, you could do something like this, which would run the CLI directly.
+Note the bind mount, which is needed for the container to have access to the video file.

+`nvidia-docker run --mount type=bind,source="$(pwd)",target=/io $(./dev/env DOCKER_TAG) stylize ./mov_bbb.mp4 checkpoint-candy-video.t7`

+## Commands

+List basic help: `docker run $(./dev/env DOCKER_TAG) --help`

+Get details on a specific command: `docker run $(./dev/env DOCKER_TAG) stylize --help`

+List the prebuilt style models: `docker run $(./dev/env DOCKER_TAG) list-models`